shaqalac/Website/README.md

      </code></h4>
  <hr>
-<em> Print function is to print the query.
-Bfs function is to call the function by placing the leaf node </em>
+ Print function is to print the query.
+Bfs function is to call the function by placing the leaf node

  <h4><code>
 print("BFS for 5 people in a circle in clockwise starting from G1")

- bfs(visited,graph,'G1')</h4></code>
+ bfs(visited,graph,'G1')
+</h4></code>

 <hr>
-<em> This is a user input, which will be prompted when the program runs.
+ This is a user input, which will be prompted when the program runs.
 The user will key in the number of people in the table.
  The for loop will catch it and will count the amount of letters by using isalpha.
-The result will be printed then </em>
+The result will be printed then
 <h4><code>user_input = input("Type the number of people in the table :   ")
 counted={'People':0}